alunny/pluginstall/README.md

 However, plugins may have only one of these things - a plugin could be a single JavaScript, or some native code with no corresponding JavaScript.

-Assuming both web code and native code are present, the plugins should be structured like so:
+Assuming both web code and native code are present, the plugins are structured like so:

     foo-plugin # top-level directory